|

 Ajinkya Kale

-The first architecture that uses only VLM as input-condition encoder without auxiliary signals from VAE or CLIP to do editing.
-The unified encoder framework enables emergent capabilities such as zero-shot multi-ref generation when trained on single-reference pairs.
+UniFusion challenges the premise that semantic embeddings are insufficient for pixel generation tasks, and is the first architecture that uses only VLM as unified semantic encoder without inputs from VAE or CLIP to do editing.
+The unified encoder framework enables competitive generation and editing that rivals Flux.1[dev] and Bagel, with emergent capabilities such as zero-shot multi-ref generation when trained on single-ref pairs.

 |